 One approach to measuring market perceptions of firms' CSR initiatives is to rely on the amount of CSR investments disclosed in firms' annual reports to shareholders.
 However, there are many important doubts about the validity of the announced CSR investments, despite the seeming attractiveness of this approach.
 For example, there is a lack of consensus on what should be included (or excluded) in CSR investments (Margolis and Walsh 2003; Orlitzky, Schmidt, and Rynes 2003; Tsoutsoura 2004).
-Few companies have their announced CSR investments audited or validated externally by third parties.
-Thus, some firms may overreport CSR investments for impression management (i.e., exaggerating their giving).
-Other firms may underreport CSR investments because they may regard CSR investments only as donated cash or in-kind products and services (excluding investments that benefit the environment and their employees).
-Furthermore, although some external sources (e.g., 100 best corporate citizens by Business Ethics, csrwire.com, Social Responsibility Initiative reports) may track companies' CSR investments objectively, the nature and amount of CSR investments for the same firm can change dramatically from one source to another (Berner 2005; Fombrum and Shanley 1990; Margolis and Walsh 2003).
+Few companies have their announced CSR investments audited or validated externally by third-parties.
+Thus, some firms may over-report CSR investments for impression management (i.e., exaggerating their giving).
+Other firms may under-report CSR investments since they may regard CSR investments only as donated cash or in-kind products and services (excluding those investments in benefiting the environment as well as their employees).
+Furthermore, although some external sources (e.g., 100 best corporate citizens by Business Ethics; csrwire.com; SRI reports) may track companies' CSR investments objectively, the nature and amount of CSR investments for the same firm can change dramatically from one source to another (BusinessWeek 2005a; Fombrum and Shanley 1990; Margolis and Walsh 2003).

 Therefore, we turn to subjective measures of CSR.
-Although some studies use small-scale survey data with a limited set of firms (e.g., Christmann 2000), prior research suggests the use of a more comprehensive, large-scale survey data set available from FAMA to measure CSR (McGuire, Sundgren, and Schneeweis 1988).
-More specifically, in ranking the United States' most admired corporations each year, FAMA polls more than 10,000 financial analysts, senior executives, and Wall Street investors from more than 580 large companies (see Fortune 2005, p.
-68).
+While some studies have used small-scale survey data with a limited set of firms (e.g., Christmann 2000), prior research points to the use of a more comprehensive, large-scale survey dataset of FAMA by Fortune magazine to measure CSR (McGuire, Sundgren, and Schneeweis 1988).
+More specifically, in ranking the America's Most Admired Corporations each year, FAMA polls more than 10,000 financial analysts, senior executives, and Wall Street investors from over 580 large companies (see Fortune 2005, p.68).

-For each firm-year observation, FAMA collects ratings of CSR that have been made on an interval scale ranging from 0 to 10, with 10 as the highest; the ratings represent a comparison among major competing companies in a given industry.
-Studies in both marketing and strategy (e.g., Fombrum and Shanley 1990; Houston and Johnson 2000; McGuire, Sundgren, and Schneeweis 1988) have reported evidence of reliability and validity of this data source.
-In particular, McGuire, Schneeweis, and Branch (1990, p.
-170) note, "Fortune reputation is one of the most comprehensive and widely circulated surveys of attributes available.
+For each firm-year observation, CSR is rated using an interval scale ranging from 0 to 10, with 10 as the highest, when a firm is compared to its major competing companies in the industry.
+Studies in both marketing and strategy (e.g., Fombrum and Shanley 1990; Houston and Johnson 2000; McGuire et al. 1988) have reported evidence of reliability and validity of this data source.
+In particular, McGuire, et al. (1990, p.
+170) note that "Fortune reputation is one of the most comprehensive and widely circulated surveys of attributes available.
 Both the quality and number of respondents are comparable or superior to the 'expert panels' usually gathered for such purposes."
 Houston and Johnson (2000, p.
 12) also acknowledge it as the "best secondary" data source.

-Prior research has shown that there is a reverse-causality concern between CSR and financial performance (e.g., McGuire, Sundgren, and Schneeweis 1988).
+Prior research has shown that there is a reverse causality concern between CSR and financial performance (e.g., McGuire et al. 1988).
 That is, a firm's CSR affects its future performance, and a firm's history of financial performance contributes to its current CSR involvement.
-We accommodate this concern by using the approach that Roberts and Dowling (2002) recommend.
-In
+We accommodate this concern by using the approach recommended by Roberts and Dowling (2002).
+Particularly, we regress CSR scores against firm financial performance (ROA) in the prior four years and save the residual of this regression as the final measure of CSR.
+Because this residual is independent from financial performance, the reverse causality bias is no longer a concern.